As rising inflation continues to grip markets, investors are looking for ways to protect their portfolios against the potentially damaging effects.

 For this reason, FRNs make up a significant component of the investment grade bond market and tend to be in high demand when interest rates are expected to increase.

 After decades of falling interest rates in the UK, the direction of travel might have changed, and rates have started to rise.
-James Mahon, co-manager of our own absolute return strategy is clearly placing a lot of faith in FRNs with a 35% allocation.
+James Mahon and Jerry Wharton, co-managers of our own Church House Tenax Absolute Return Strategies Fund are clearly placing a lot of faith in FRNs with a 38.3% allocation.

 If rates now rise faster and further than most investors and commentators expect, gilts and corporate bonds will become more volatile - FRNs on the other hand will, much like the tortoise in Aesop’s fable, quietly and surreptitiously win the race against the inflation hare.